-Here are the Key Things to Consider for Opening a Sports Bar.
+Here are The 11 Key Things to Consider Before Opening a Sports Bar.

 With every business, there is a threat of competition – some more than others.
 If you have a brilliant idea, maybe someone else had a similar idea before you and there’s already an establishment providing similar services.
 Before opening a sports bar, you have to answer this pressing question – ‘Why should a paying customer choose you over other sports bars?’

 Where would your bar be located?
-Is it in an attractive place where sports fan would gather to watch a game?
+Is it in an attractive place where sports fans would gather to watch a game?
 Is there a natural advantage that the location has in terms of how many people pass by?
-What is the average age of the people living nearby in a 1 mile radius?
+What is the average age of the people living nearby in a 1-mile radius?
 What is the average income of the neighborhood?

 All of these data points can help you gauge how successful your bar business might be.

 Also, how far is your nearest competitor?
 It will determine whether your bar will get all the attention or you will have to split it two ways (or three, or four ways..).

 So you picked a location, now are you going to rent the place or buy it outright?
 A lot depends on your budget and your conviction in the success of your bar business.
 If you buy it, you will save yourself some money that would otherwise go out to someone else, however, buying a commercial space might not be suitable for everyone.

 4. Paperwork: Permits and Licenses

 For any business, you will need to make sure you have the right paperwork.
 You will need all necessary federal, state, city permits and licenses before you start your operations.
 Since you’d be serving food and drinks, you will need to ensure you have appropriate permits for them too, for example, you might have to apply for a separate liquor license too if you intend to serve liquor in your bar.

 5. What’s on the Menu?